dekellum/body-image/README.md

 in RAM before buffering to disk, where the response is finally limited to 1 GiB.

-This author thinks the operational trends toward denser virtual allocatioN instead of growth in per-instance RAM, in combination with increasing availability of fast solid state disk (e.g. NVMe SSDs) make hybrid approaches more favorable to more applications than was the case in the recent past.
+This author thinks the operational trends toward denser virtual allocation instead of growth in per-instance RAM, in combination with increasing availability of fast solid state disk (e.g. NVMe SSDs) make hybrid approaches more favorable to more applications than was the case in the recent past.